top of page

 How it all started

-The desert in Morocco has called me for so long.
-I didn't know that everything was already there in this longing.
-Who I am, what I have to do and what it is like to come home with yourself inside.
-The risk is to take the first step without knowing the next one.
+The desert in Morocco has called to me for so long.
+I didn't know that this longing already contained everything: who I am, what I have to do, and what it's like to come home within myself.
+It's about taking the risk, daring to take the first step without knowing the next one.

 The desert loves me and I love it